The depletion of fisheries threatens fish stocks

 These results show that the preservation of marine ecosystems and societies that exploit requires the establishment of protected areas not prohibited access, allowing the development of sustainable activities at sea, such as ecotourism and maintenance of the coast.
 Such alternative economic activities would allow a conversion of a good fraction of the fishermen of all countries.

 The limit of 1 000 meters in the Mediterranean

 Fishing in deep water beyond 1 000 meters should not be developed in the Mediterranean, under a decision adopted late February in Rome by the General Fisheries Commission for the Mediterranean (GFCM), an intergovernmental body.
 This decision, which should take effect in four months if the members have raised no objection is based on a study of biodiversity and fisheries conducted by the World Conservation Union (IUCN) and the World Wildlife Fund nature (WWF), which welcomed this progress.

 "This is an important measure, the first in the world in this genre.
-This is a significant step towards sustainable fisheries in the Mediterranean, "says François Simard, coordinator of the IUCN World Marine Program.
-The exclusion of bottom trawling beyond 1 000 meters should in particular protect shrimp juveniles that find their nurseries there.
+This is a significant step towards sustainable fisheries in the Mediterranean, "said François Simard, Coordinator of the Global Marine Programme of IUCN.
+The exclusion of bottom trawling beyond 1 000 meters should especially protect juvenile shrimp who find their nurseries.
 For IUCN, this is a precautionary measure in accordance with the Convention on Biological Diversity.